 R - Relevant: How realistic is your goal?
 Did you write down "do a HIIT workout 7 days a week" but currently don't have a workout routine?
 Start small and SLOWLY build on.
 Perhaps if your goal is working out or moving more do a mix of walking outside, lower intensity workouts and if you want, more intense ones.
-Start with a couple days a week and slowly increase how much you go as you start to build your strength and stamina.
+Start with a couple of days a week and slowly increase how much you go as you start to build your strength and stamina.

-T - Time bound: Be sure to create a timeline to your goals.
+T - Time-bound: Be sure to create a timeline to your goals.
 For the water example, write down when you will achieve your 3L water/day goal.
 Perhaps week 1 is 1 L of water, week 2 is 2 L of water and by week 3 it's 3 L of water.
 Perhaps the timeline is shorter or longer.

 Step 3: stick to 1-2 things at once

-It can be so easy to get swept up in wanting to creating all this positive change in your life.
-I get it, you're excited and you are ready to make change NOW!
+It can be so easy to get swept up in wanting to create all this positive change in your life.
+I get it, you're excited and you are ready to make a change NOW!
 But before you go crazy and try to do yoga, workout, drink more water, meditate, drink smoothies, and be able to do headstands in 1 week, step back and think about what are some easy wins.

 Again, going back to the water example, this may be something that is easier for you to achieve than meditating every day.
 So start with the water and once that becomes a habit, add the second thing, and so on.

 Habits can take anywhere from 3 weeks to 2 months (and sometimes longer) to actually stick and that is assuming you are pursing it everyday.